Dany-Robert Dufour: A new religion

-More generally this book describes and analyses – one year before the big Financial crisis of 2007–08 – the potentially destructive effects of (neo)liberalism, not only on the market economy, but also and particularly on other fields of human expression such as politics, use of symbols, semiotics, psychology...
+More generally this book describes and analyses – one year before the 2008 financial crisis – the potentially destructive effects of (neo)liberalism, not only on the market economy, but also and particularly on other fields of human expression such as politics, use of symbols, semiotics, psychology...
 And not to disregard what contains everything: how to handle one's own living.

 A world of "self love"

-In La cité perverse – libéralisme et pornographie, 2009 (Perverted Society - Liberalism and Pornography) Dufour attempts to display that the economical and financial crisis starting in October 2009 has provided us with at least one advantage: it has revealed the perverted mechanisms regulating the function of today's society.
+In La cité perverse – libéralisme et pornographie, 2009 (Perverted Society - Liberalism and Pornography) Dufour attempts to display that the 2008 financial crisis provided us with at least one advantage: it has revealed the perverted mechanisms regulating the function of today's society.

 We live in a world that has made egoism (Adam Smith's "self love") its foremost principle.
 This principle henceforth commands all forms of conduct, whether in the uppermost classes, among juvenile dilinquents or the middle-classes.
 Destructive for the notions of "being together" or "being your-self" it urges us to live in a perverted society: pornography, selfishness, contestation of every law whatsoever, acceptance of social darwinism.
 It makes the Other a tool and results in our world becoming de Sade-ish.
 It extolls henceforth the alliance between Adam Smith and Marquis de Sade.